Koodies/ftx-exchange-telegram-bot/README.md

 # FTX-Telegram Bot ReadMe
-A readme on how to install gitlab over the net or offline using .deb.
+A readme on how to
-This guide does not include steps to setup an email server or the gitlab-runner for the DevOps automation

 # Table of contents
 - [FTX-Telegram Bot ReadMe](#ftx-telegram-bot-readme)